CHLNDDEV/oceanmesh/README.md

 # remove degenerate mesh faces and other common problems in the mesh
 points, cells = om.make_mesh_boundaries_traversable(points, cells)

+# remove singly connected elements (elements connected to only one other element)
 points, cells = om.delete_faces_connected_to_one_face(points, cells)

 # remove poor boundary elements with quality < 15%